The Man Who Would Be King (film): Production

+Development

-The Man Who Would Be King had been a pet project of John Huston's for decades after he had read the novella by Rudyard Kipling as a child.
-Huston had planned to make the film since the 1950s, originally with Clark Gable and Humphrey Bogart in the roles of Daniel Dravot and Peachy Carnehan.
+The Man Who Would Be King had been a pet project of John Huston's for decades after he had read the book as a child.
+Huston had planned to make the film since the 1950s, originally with Clark Gable and Humphrey Bogart in the roles of Daniel and Peachy.
 He was unable to get the project off the ground before Bogart died in 1957; Gable followed in 1960.
 Burt Lancaster and Kirk Douglas were then approached to play the leads, followed by Richard Burton and Peter O'Toole.
 In the 1970s, Huston approached Robert Redford and Paul Newman for the roles.
-Newman advised Huston that British actors should play the roles, and it was he who recommended Sean Connery and Michael Caine.
+Newman advised Huston that British actors should play the roles, and it was he who recommended Connery and Caine.
 Caine was very keen to appear, especially after he was told that his part had originally been written for Humphrey Bogart, his favourite actor as a young man.

 The role of Roxanne (the only listed female character in the movie) was originally slated for Tessa Dahl, the daughter of Roald Dahl and actress Patricia Neal.
 Dahl, excited to take the role, had prepared for the part by losing weight and capping her teeth.
 However, at the last minute, director Huston had decided to cast someone whose appearance was more in keeping with natives of Kafiristan.
 "We've got to find an Arab princess somewhere", he is recounted as saying over dinner with Caine.
 At that same dinner, Caine's Indian-descended wife Shakira was present, so Huston and Caine persuaded her to take on the role.